 - Why Instant Pot recipes work.

-How to Make Slow Cooker Recipes in the Instant Pot
+8 Tips on How to Make Slow Cooker Recipes in an Instant Pot

 Every Instant Pot recipe must start with at least 1 cup of liquid.
 The liquid is required to prevent burn and to help the Instant Pot build pressure correctly.

 Because the heating is so gradual in a slow cooker, the odds of something burning are slim BECAUSE enough juices from the food has been released by the time the slow cooker has reached its highest heating temperature.

 Tip #2: The Instant Pot is designed to get really hot, really fast.